-It feels like we can't go a month without there being some chatter over a soda ban or tax as a public health initiative to curb obesity and diabetes.
-Whether or not you believe in direct intervention like taxes or bands, one fact is hard to refute, however: Too much processed sugar is a contributor to the obesity epidemic, especially among children.
+It feels like we can't go a month without some discussion about a soda ban or tax as a public health initiative to curb obesity and diabetes.
+Whether or not you believe in direct intervention like taxes or bans, however, one fact is hard to refute: Too much processed sugar is a contributor to the obesity epidemic, especially among children.

-"Small amounts in moderation are fine for older kids, but are absolutely unnecessary for children under 1," Dr. Melvin B. Heyman, who led the study that developed the new standards, explained.
+"Small amounts in moderation are fine for older kids, but are absolutely unnecessary for children under 1," said Melvin B. Heyman, who led the study that developed the new standards.
 Those small amounts range from up to 4 ounces for kids between the ages of 1 and 3; up to 6 ounces for children age 4 to 6; and up to 1 cup for children and teens age 7 to 18.

 Thankfully, juice and soda aren’t the only options out there.
 Below are some healthy alternatives to try with your kids.